 The biologic and chemical diversity of animal toxins (which may act through ion channel disruption or enzyme inhibition, for example) is vast.
 Their biological activity is often sensitive to stereochemical configurations, and even slight structural variations can lead to significant differences in toxicity.
 Toxin production and accumulation in organisms are greatly impacted by environmental factors such as diet, habitat, and seasonal changes.
 Intra-species geographic variability in toxin profiles muddies the waters of risk assessment and regulatory approaches.
 The methods include bioassays and tests based on biological activity, instrumental methods such as HPLC-MS for determining chemical identity and content; and rapid screening methods such as immunoassays for testing in the field.
 For some toxins in commercially significant species, many regions have monitoring programs and regulatory limits based on toxicological data.
 Control measures include identification of source, supply chain controls, cooking or processing techniques that reduce toxin levels.
 Climate change and environmental changes can also affect the distribution and toxicity of animal-derived food toxins.
 Marine species that are toxic will likely expand their ranges amid warming oceans, and changing dynamics in marine ecosystems may affect how toxins accumulate throughout food webs.
-Newly emerging, and previously unreported in the food chain toxins, may also emerge as relevant, as consumption patterns shift; while some new organisms enter the human food supply.
+Newly relevant, as consumption patterns shift; while some new organisms enter the human food supply.